Remembrance Day is commemorated in Surrey with a ceremony and parade at the cenotaph outside the Surrey Museum in

-The march to the cenotaph starts at around 10:30 am.
+The march to the cenotaph typically starts at around 10:30 am.
 It’s a parade, but a fairly short one.
 The service at the cenotaph begins shortly after, the traditional two minutes of silence is observed at 11 o’clock, and the procession of cadets and officers departs at around 11:30.

 Most years, after the main ceremony, the Surrey Museum hosts a variety of child-friendly activities including crafts and entertainment.
-Last year the museum was open on November 11th from noon until 5 pm.
-In 2019 the foyer to the Museum is open at 9:30 am and inside coffee and hot chocolate is served.
-The full Museum opens again, but just from noon until 1 pm (so for a shorter time than in previous years).
+In previous years the museum was open on November 11th from noon until 5 pm.
+In 2019 the foyer to the Museum was open at 9:30 am and inside coffee and hot chocolate was served.
+The full Museum was open again, but just from noon until 1 pm (so for a shorter time than in previous years).

 Tips and Advice